BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Inside your 16 weeks pregnant belly, baby is listening to your voice, thanks to tiny bones forming in their ears.
 Your 16-week fetus is growing hair, lashes and eyebrows, and more of their taste buds are forming.

-What is baby doing at 16 weeks?
+What else is baby doing at 16 weeks?
 Growing!
 Baby develops a lot during the second trimester, and a 16-week fetus is no exception.
-The muscles and bones are taking shape, the liver and pancreas start working, more lung tissue forms, toenails appear and legs develop.
-It’s a big week for baby!
+Lots of sophisticated organ development is happening right now.
+Though baby started making urine and blood weeks ago, both are beginning to flow more steadily in baby’s body as their urinary and circulatory functions improve.
+Their liver and pancreas are producing secretions, their bones are beginning to harden, more lung tissue forms and even toenails appear.
+In short, it’s a big week for baby!

 How big is baby at 16 weeks pregnant?